itowlson/cm-template-test/README.md

   This isn't intended as a real user experience, it's just to save writing UX code that would get thrown away.

+Thoughts:

+* A specific "insert into manifest" action (or actions) would probably work out nicer than the current "generic edit, hope you like parsing TOML" approach.
+  * Although this creates a weird effect where the first trigger/component gets created by text substitution and then the rest get added by specification.
+Which feels weird.
+    You don't want to have to encode the same information two different ways.
+  * Unless we make this kinda the standard way to edit a manifest, and have create mode as "init empty manifest" followed by the add-style "insert these items."
+* Maybe a "trace" API which is off by default but can be turned on for template debugging?
+  Alternatively (and this is back to the WASI question) enable `wasi:cli/stdout` but virt it out by default.
+(Or maybe templates should be allowed to print arbitrary messages?)

 Some questions:

 * The current implementation does not provide access to the `wasi:cli` world.
 The idea of